eschercloudai/unikorn/README.md

 Is all done via Helm, which means we can also deploy using ArgoCD.
 As this is a private repository, we're keeping the charts private for now also, so you'll need to either checkout the correct branch for a local Helm installation, or imbue Argo with an access token to get access to the repository.

-Deploy argo (the release name is hard code, don't change it yet please):
+Deploy argo (the release name is hard coded, don't change it yet please):

 ```
 helm repo add argo https://argoproj.github.io/argo-helm